Luchon station

 The gare de Luchon is a railway station in Bagnères-de-Luchon, Occitanie, France.
 The station is the southern terminus of the Montréjeau–Luchon railway line.

-Due to the poor state of the Montréjeau–Luchon railway, operation of the line was suspended starting 18 November 2014, by SNCF and RFF only TER coaches now offer the Montréjeau–Luchon trip, As a consequence, the gare de Luchon is no longer operating.
+Due to the poor state of the Montréjeau–Luchon railway, operation of the line was suspended starting 18 November 2014, by SNCF and RFF only TER coaches offered the Montréjeau–Luchon trip.

-On 16 December 2024, it was reported that the Montréjeau–Luchon railway would reopen from May/June 2025 with 6 return trips taking 35mins each way.
+After restoration of the Montréjeau–Luchon railway, passenger services were restarted on 22 June 2025 with 6 daily return trips.

 Train services

-The following services will call at Luchon after the line's reopening in 2025:
+The following services call at Luchon: